mingtaiha/HealthAnalytics/5_documentation/README5.txt

-Here we have the following files:
+Here we have the following files broken down into 2 folders (Demo1 and Demo2):

 1) technical_documentation.pdf
 2) user_documentation.pdf